 Pill box system with visual reminders

-However, I wanted to make it better than just conveying when to take.
+Below is the system I currently use to organize and simplify which pills to take at which time of the day.
+I wanted to make it better than just conveying what day to take.
 I rearranged the daily boxes in the holder tray so that their position communicated visual clues for the status of the pills - taken already or not yet taken.
 When the tray is positioned on the shelf, the sightline shows the full box with the label facing dead-on to the viewer, the half full position moves the label away at an angle, and the empty position places the label in a tough to see horizontal position.

 Concept: rotate the boxes within the base to convey different statuses of the contents.
 Visual reminders of pills taken so far that day.

 Below left to right:

 • Monday morning: All boxes full, labels facing user.

 • Friday morning: Mon-Thurs boxes empty, Friday-Sunday boxes full.

 • Friday afternoon: Mon-Thurs boxes empty, Friday morning pills taken - box rotated halfway up to show half empty.

 • Saturday morning: Friday box empty, box rotated up all the way, label away from user.

 In the late 1970s I was conducting business concerning the production and marketing of the round backgammon board.
 Much of the work was done by phone - calls to vendors, manufacturers, designers, and toy companies.
 Conceived: winter 1978.
 Sketched/designed, Cleveland: April 1978; Dallas: August 1978.
 (I doubt the need is the same today with the proliferation of email and texting.)